 - We have an approval system in place for staff who need to travel outside of the island.

-Yes, all hosts and staff working at Kamalaya have been vaccinated with at least one dose of vaccine at the time of writing.
+Yes, all hosts and staff working at Kamalaya are fully vaccinated with many of us already having had booster shots.

-Yes, especially the islands under sealed route programs have undergone an extensive vaccination practice.
-Where over 70% of the total population in Phuket, Koh Samui, Koh Phangan and Koh Tao have had at least one dose of vaccine at the time of writing.
+Yes, especially the islands under Sandbox programs have undergone extensive vaccination practice.
+Where over 80% of the total population in Phuket, Koh Samui, Koh Phangan and Koh Tao have been fully vaccinated.

 ESCAPE TO KAMALAYA